-In connection with the offering of the Notes, the Lead Dealer, on behalf of itself and the other Dealers, engaged a third party diligence provider to undertake certain limited loan review procedures with respect to various aspects of a very limited number of Reference Obligations (608 by loan count) and did not undertake any loan review procedures for the remaining Reference Obligations.
-The procedures included, among others, a review of the underwriting of certain of the Reference Obligations conducted by the related originators and verification of certain aspects of the Reference Obligations subject to the limited review.
-In selecting the sample for review, the Lead Dealer and its diligence provider were limited to Reference Obligations that previously were reviewed by us as part of our quality control process.
+In connection with the offering of the Notes, the Lead Dealer, on behalf of itself and the other Dealers, engaged a third party diligence provider to undertake certain limited loan review procedures with respect to various aspects of a very limited number of Reference Obligations (608 by loan count).
+Of the 608 loans in the diligence sample, 459 are in the Reference Pool; 347 of these loans are included in Loan Group 1 and 112 of these loans are included in Loan Group 2.
+The procedures included, among others, a review of the underwriting of certain of the Reference Obligations subject to the limited review.
+Further, the third party diligence provider undertook a limited loan review with respect to the appraisals contained in the mortgage files of an additional 590 Reference Obligations (of which 356 are included in Loan Group 1 and 116 are included in Loan Group 2).
+In selecting the samples for review, the Lead

+Dealer and its diligence provider were limited to Reference Obligations that previously were reviewed by us as part of our quality control process.
 In conducting these review procedures, the Lead Dealer relied on information and resources available to it (which were limited and which, in most cases, were not independently verified) and on the third party diligence provider.
-These review procedures were intended to discover certain Underwriting Defects and possible Significant Findings in the Reference Obligations reviewed.
+These review procedures were intended to discover certain Loan File or Underwriting Errors and possible Eligibility Defects in the Reference Obligations reviewed.
 However, these procedures did not constitute a re-underwriting of the Reference Obligations, and were not designed or intended to discover every possible discrepancy or defect.
 In addition, the diligence provider conducted procedures designed by the Lead Dealer and the diligence provider to sample our data regarding characteristics of the Reference Obligations, which data was used to generate the numerical information about the Reference Pool included in this Prospectus.
 In connection with such data review, the diligence provider identified certain discrepancies with respect to the data fields it reviewed, as described under "The Reference Obligations - Lead Dealer's Due Diligence Review - Data Integrity Review".
 Further, because we did not update the mortgage loan data tape to reflect these discrepancies, the numerical disclosure in this Prospectus does not reflect any of these discrepancies with respect to the related Reference Obligations.
 There can be no assurance that any review process conducted uncovered relevant facts that could be determinative of how the reviewed Reference Obligations will perform.